vighneshiyer/research-notes/multi-level-sim/tasks.md

 - [ ] Read LiveSim paper again
     - Focus on how they do offline trace clustering
 - [ ] Add additional caching hash based on simulator hash
-- [ ] Handle the tail interval for tidalsim
-  - When the program length is not a multiple of the interval length, the last sample gets the wrong IPC!
-  - This should be a simple fix to just add some more pickled data from the spike log parsing
-- [ ] Integrate ref trace collection into tidalsim script (and save results in same run directory)
-  - Dump a checkpoint at n_insts = 0
-  - Inject that checkpoint into RTL sim and measure perf
 - [ ] Don't regenerate checkpoints if the binary hasn't changed (in gen-ckpt)
-- [ ] Add detailed warmup argument
 - [ ] Build an error model that models the function of the distance of a interval from its representative centroid and the IPC error
 - [ ] Take multiple checkpoints per cluster centroid and evaluate their variance + incorporate into error model
+- [ ] Use closeness of a given interval to all adjacent clusters
+  - Don't just take the closest cluster, look at distances to each one and weight their IPCs
 - [ ] Rerunning spike to capture checkpoints is too wasteful
   - Spike should preemptively take snapshots and we should reload from those snapshots when possible and advance minimal time
   - Our existing technique won't scale for larger programs
+- [x] Add detailed warmup argument
+- [x] Handle the tail interval for tidalsim
+  - When the program length is not a multiple of the interval length, the last sample gets the wrong IPC!
+  - This should be a simple fix to just add some more pickled data from the spike log parsing
+- [x] Integrate ref trace collection into tidalsim script (and save results in same run directory)
+  - Dump a checkpoint at n_insts = 0
+  - Inject that checkpoint into RTL sim and measure perf

 #### VPI-Based State Injection